Genivia/ugrep/README.md

             levels deep.
 Enables -R if -R or -r is not specified.
     -K FIRST[,LAST], --range=FIRST[,LAST]
             Start searching at line FIRST, stop at line LAST when specified.
-    -m NUM, --max-count=NUM
+    -m [MIN,][MAX], --min-count=MIN, --max-count=MAX
-            Stop reading the input after NUM matches for each file processed.
+            Stop reading the input after MAX matches in each input file when specified.
+Require at least MIN matches when specified, for options -c, -l, -L and -q.
     --max-files=NUM
             Restrict the number of files matched to NUM.
 Note that --sort or -J1 may be specified to produce replicable results.
 If --sort is